WebAssembly/design/AstSemantics.md

 which is 64KiB on all engines.

- * `grow_memory` : grow linear memory by a given unsigned delta which must be a multiple of 64KiB.
+ * `grow_memory` : grow linear memory by a given unsigned delta which must be a multiple of the page size.

 As stated [above](AstSemantics.md#linear-memory), linear memory is contiguous, meaning there are no "holes" in the linear address space.
 After the